google/kotlin-fhirpath/README.md

 @2025-01-01T00+05:30 = @2025-01-01T00+05:45   // returns {}
 ```

+### Error handling

+The FHIRPath specification [does not specify](https://hl7.org/fhirpath/N1/#type-safety-and-strict-evaluation) the desired behavior when type checking errors occur, allowing the implementation to adopt a strict (e.g. throws an exception) or a lenient (e.g. returns an empty collection) approach.
+However, the [official test suite](https://github.com/FHIR/fhir-test-cases) include test cases that require lenient type checking.
+To accommodate such cases, this implementation returns an empty collection when the FHIRPath expression attempts to access a data element that does not exist.

 ## Conformance

 Due to the library's WIP status, not all test cases from the published official test suites are